-A proud Jersey girl born and raised in Bruce Springsteen’s hometown (Freehold, not Asbury Park — look it up), Rebecca was drawn to acting from an early age.
-Her parents, both classically trained singers who perform in community choirs, inspired her to follow a creative path, as did a favorite childhood TV show.
-“I honestly think the impetus for wanting to be an actor came from watching The Muppet Show,” she says with a laugh.
-“And from the backstage scenes, where they’re all freaking out and having a crisis and trying to keep from showing it onstage.
+A proud Jersey girl born and raised in Bruce Springsteen’s hometown of Freehold, NJ, Metz was drawn to acting from an early age.
+Her parents, both classically trained singers, inspired her to follow a creative path, as did a favorite childhood TV show.
+“I honestly think the impetus for wanting to be an actor came from watching The Muppet Show,” she says with a laugh, “and from the backstage scenes, where it’s all chaos and crisis and everyone tries to keep from showing it onstage.
 I thought that looked really fun.”

-In addition to her frequent television and commercial work, Rebecca has appeared in numerous independent and short films, most recently Jake Hoffman’s Asthma (2014).
-She is also a voiceover and stage actor whose theater credits include Sheila Callaghan’s Kate Crackernuts (24th Street Theatre) and Burglars of Hamm’s award-winning musical, The Behavior of Broadus (Sacred Fools).
+In addition to her frequent television and commercial work, Metz has appeared in numerous independent and short films as well as the upcoming Disney feature film MAGIC CAMP.
+She is also a voiceover and stage actor whose theater credits include Sheila Callaghan’s KATE CRACKERNUTS (24th Street Theatre) and Burglars of Hamm’s award-winning musical, THE BEHAVIOR OF BROADUS (Sacred Fools).

-But today, there’s no question that Rebecca is all about the small screen.
-“Television is going to places it’s never been before,” she declares.
+There is no question that Rebecca Metz is all about the small screen.
+“Television is going to places it’s never been before”, she declares.
 “And I get to be a part of that.
 Every time I go to work, or even go to an audition that is in the front of my mind.
 I feel very fortunate to be here for it.”